Traditional Navigation Techniques

 Most sailors who have been offshore can use a chart and a compass.
 Fewer can maintain a dead reckoning plot with confidence through a night of changing conditions.
 Fewer still have ever measured their speed with anything other than an electronic log, taken a depth sounding with anything other than an echo sounder, or deliberately used the stars as a course reference on a cloudy night.
 Almost none have thought carefully about how to detect a cross-current before it has pushed them sideways beyond recovery.

 These are not exotic historical skills.
-They are the same skills that every competent offshore sailor in the world possessed until approximately forty years ago, and that the Pacific Island navigators who feature throughout this series developed to a level of precision that professional Western navigators of the nineteenth century found difficult to explain or credit.
+They are the same skills that every competent offshore sailor possessed within living memory, and that the Pacific Island navigators who feature throughout this series developed to a level of precision that professional Western navigators of the nineteenth century found difficult to explain or credit.
 This series documents where those skills came from, what they consist of, and how to build them.

 The seven posts

-The Sidereal Compass — Steering by the Stars The Carolinian sidereal compass is a thirty-two-point directional system defined entirely by the rising and setting positions of stars on the horizon — no instruments, no chart, no magnetic reference.
+The Sidereal Compass — Steering by the Stars.
+The Carolinian sidereal compass is a thirty-two-point directional system defined entirely by the rising and setting positions of stars on the horizon.
+No instruments, no chart, no magnetic reference.
 Lewis documented it in operation on passages of several hundred miles with Hipour of Puluwat.
 This post covers the underlying principle, the key stars visible from UK and North Atlantic latitudes with their practical bearings, how star paths work in succession through a night, steering with stars off the bow or on the beam, and how Polaris functions as the north anchor for any passage where the sky is at least partially clear.
 The practical entry point is the Plough and Cassiopeia method for finding Polaris, and a compass cross-check that takes three minutes.
+The Sidereal Compass app teaches the catalogue and the rising bearings on dry land.

-Etak — The Moving Island Etak is the Carolinian framework for maintaining orientation throughout a voyage without reference to a chart.
-The canoe is conceptually stationary; the sea flows past; a reference island moves through the fixed star positions as progress is made.
-It is a different cognitive system from chart navigation, not a primitive version of it — and its structural incompatibility with the chart is part of what preserved it through contact with western navigation.
-This post covers the concept in full, the story of Sernous adrift for thirty days and still exactly oriented, Lewis's own demonstration with Hipour's etak island Gaferut on the Saipan return passage, and the direct translation into coastal pilotage: tracking the changing bearings of landmarks is etak with different islands.
+Etak — The Moving Island.
+Etak is the Carolinian framework for maintaining orientation throughout a voyage without reference to a chart.
+The canoe is conceptually stationary.
+The sea flows past.
+A reference island moves through the fixed star positions as progress is made.
+A different cognitive system from chart navigation rather than a primitive version of it.
+Its structural incompatibility with the chart is part of what preserved it through contact with Western navigation.
+This post covers the concept in full, the story of Sernous adrift for thirty days and still exactly oriented, Lewis’s own demonstration with Hipour’s etak island Gaferut on the Saipan return passage, and the direct translation into coastal pilotage.
+Tracking the changing bearings of landmarks is etak with different islands.

-Dead Reckoning Without Electronics Speed, course, time, leeway, and current: the five inputs that produce a position estimate without any fix.
-This post covers how the Pacific navigators estimated each — including Lewis's comparison of his deliberate foam-timing method with Hipour's semi-conscious speed awareness, and why the trained navigator's multisensory estimate outperformed the counting method.
-The critical insight from Lewis's analysis is that random errors cancel over a long passage, which is why consistent method across a night produces a better result than accurate measurement for the first hour followed by guesswork for the next eight.
-Frank Dye's North Sea crossings in a sixteen-foot Wayfarer dinghy are the practical evidence that this system works in northern European tidal waters.
+Dead Reckoning Without Electronics.
+Speed, course, time, leeway, and current.
+The five inputs that produce a position estimate without any fix.
+This post covers how the Pacific navigators estimated each, including Lewis’s comparison of his deliberate foam-timing method with Hipour’s semi-conscious speed awareness, and why the trained navigator’s multisensory estimate outperformed the counting method.
+The critical insight from Lewis’s analysis is that random errors cancel over a long passage, which is why consistent method across a night produces a better result than accurate measurement for the first hour followed by guesswork for the next eight.
+Frank Dye’s North Sea crossings in a sixteen-foot Wayfarer dinghy are the practical evidence that this system works in northern European tidal waters.
+The Dead Reckoning trainer builds the calculation muscle memory on dry land.

-Land Signs at Sea Before an island appears above the horizon it announces itself through birds, clouds, and water colour.
-This post covers the homing bird framework documented by Lewis across the Gilberts, Carolines, and Santa Cruz group — terns and noddies at twenty miles, boobies at thirty, frigatebirds at seventy-five — including the specific evening departure flight that gives a bearing to invisible land.
-It covers the cloud sign system: stationary cumulus anchored over a heated island while surrounding clouds drift, the V-shaped reforming cloud that Gilbertese navigators used as an unmistakable indicator, and the colour tints in cloud bases that reflect lagoon, sand, or forest below the horizon.
-Gooley's account of using the Isle of Wight visible across the Solent as a training ground for island cloud recognition makes the Pacific technique immediately accessible.
+Land Signs at Sea.
+Before an island appears above the horizon it announces itself through birds, clouds, and water colour.
+This post covers the homing bird framework documented by Lewis across the Gilberts, Carolines, and Santa Cruz group.
+Terns and noddies at twenty miles.
+Boobies at thirty.
+Frigatebirds at seventy-five.
+Including the specific evening departure flight that gives a bearing to invisible land.
+It covers the cloud sign system.
+Stationary cumulus anchored over a heated island while surrounding clouds drift.
+The V-shaped reforming cloud Gilbertese navigators used as an unmistakable indicator.
+The colour tints in cloud bases that reflect lagoon, sand, or forest below the horizon.
+Gooley’s account of using the Isle of Wight visible across the Solent as a training ground for island cloud recognition makes the Pacific technique immediately accessible.
 The North Atlantic and Biscay equivalents are gannets and shearwaters rather than frigatebirds, and any island visible from a vantage point on a summer afternoon.

-Finding Your Latitude Without Instruments Polaris stands above the northern horizon at an altitude in degrees approximately equal to your latitude.
-At fifty-two degrees north it sits about five extended fists above the horizon; at forty-five degrees north, four and a half.
-This post covers the fist method and its calibration, the kamal — a piece of stiff card and a length of string — and Lewis's accuracy testing of zenith star observations at sea, which produced reliable results of approximately twelve to thirty nautical miles in good conditions.
-The zenith star concept is explained for the benefit of southern passages: a star with a declination matching your target latitude passes overhead when you are on that latitude — confirmation without instruments, tables, or calculation.
+Finding Your Latitude Without Instruments.
+Polaris stands above the northern horizon at an altitude in degrees approximately equal to your latitude.
+At fifty-two degrees north it sits about five extended fists above the horizon.
+At forty-five degrees north, four and a half.
+This post covers the fist method and its calibration, the kamal (a piece of stiff card and a length of string), and Lewis’s accuracy testing of zenith star observations at sea, which produced reliable results of approximately twelve to thirty nautical miles in good conditions.
+The zenith star concept is explained for the benefit of southern passages.
+A star with a declination matching your target latitude passes overhead when you are on that latitude.
+Confirmation without instruments, tables, or calculation.
 Key stars for North Atlantic and Baltic latitudes with their zenith latitudes are tabulated.
+The Sextant Navigation Trainer walks through the celestial geometry on dry land.

-The Lead Line — Depth Sounding Depth plus bottom type.
-A Victorian North Sea fisherman, quoted by Gooley in How to Read Water, said there was nothing easier once you had learned your lesson: nothing but depth and the nature of the bottom was needed to navigate those waters.
-This post covers the construction and marking of a lead line, the arming with tallow and what each bottom sample tells you, the chart abbreviations for seabed types, how to run a depth profile as a navigational track in fog, what the lead tells you before anchoring, and how the instrument connects to the water colour and foreshore reading skills in Series 1.
-The North Sea tidal approaches — the East Anglian rivers, the Dutch Wadden passages, the Humber — are the waters where this skill has the most immediate practical application.
+The Lead Line — Depth Sounding.
+Depth plus bottom type.
+A Victorian North Sea fisherman, quoted by Gooley in How to Read Water, said there was nothing easier once you had learned your lesson.
+Nothing but depth and the nature of the bottom was needed to navigate those waters.
+This post covers the construction and marking of a lead line, the arming with tallow and what each bottom sample tells you, the chart abbreviations for seabed types, how to run a depth profile as a navigational track in fog, what the lead tells you before anchoring, and how the instrument connects to the water colour and foreshore reading skills in Reading the Sea.
+The North Sea tidal approaches, the East Anglian rivers, the Dutch Wadden passages, the Humber.
+These are the waters where this skill has the most immediate practical application.

 How the posts connect